-Led by Shaun Flanagan and advised by some of the world’s foremost trade experts, our Global Index of Economic Openness enables governments to assess the economic impact of these market distortions.
+Led by Carlos Montes and Stephen Brien, and advised by some of the world’s foremost trade experts, our Global Index of Economic Openness enables governments to assess the economic impact of these market distortions.
 The Index ranks more than 150 countries’ openness to commerce, assessing the environment that enables or hinders their ability to trade both domestically and internationally.

 As part of this programme we are also publishing a series of in-depth case studies analysing individual countries’ performance in the key characteristics of openness to trade, investment, ideas, competition, and talent.